ofiwg/libfabric/index.md

 Libfabric is designed to minimize the impedance mismatch between applications, including middleware such as MPI, SHMEM, and PGAS, and fabric communication hardware.
 Its interfaces target high-bandwidth, low-latency NICs, with a goal to scale to tens of thousands of nodes.

-Libfabric targets support for the Linux operating system, with developer support for OS X.  A reasonable effort is made to support all major, modern Linux distributions; however, validation is limited to the most recent 2-3 releases of RedHat Enterprise Linux (RHEL)and SUSE Linux Enterprise Server (SLES).
+Libfabric targets support for the Linux operating system, with developer support for OS X.  A reasonable effort is made to support all major, modern Linux distributions; however, validation is limited to the most recent 2-3 releases of Red Hat Enterprise Linux (RHEL)and SUSE Linux Enterprise Server (SLES).
 Libfabric aligns its supported distributions with the most current OpenFabrics Enterprise Distribution (OFED) software releases.
 With the exception of the sockets provider, which is provided for development purposes, distro support for a specific provider is vendor specific.

 Overview of libfabric
 =====================